 Roy Choi, a Korean American chef known for his gourmet Korean Mexican taco truck, serves Korean cuisine at Best Friend inside Park MGM Las Vegas.
 This unique and fun-loving spot is a mix of bodega (the restaurant’s front façade), bar and restaurant, with menu highlights including Kimchi carbonara; birria ramen; and Cowboy Chop, a 34-ounce, bone-in rib eye with gochujang butter.

-While its name might be the California Hotel and Casino, the resort transports its patrons to a Hawaiian paradise, from the casino floor to its dining options, including Aloha Specialties.
-You’ll feel the “Ninth Island” vibe – an endearing term referring to Vegas as an addition to the Hawaiian isles – with its paper umbrellas, wicker chairs covered with “aloha” prints and native wall art.
+While its name might be the California Hotel and Casino, the resort transports its patrons to a Hawaiian paradise, from the casino floor to its dining options, including Aloha Specialties, a longtime standout in Downtown Las Vegas.
+Conveniently located near Fremont Street, you’ll feel the “Ninth Island” vibe here—an endearing term referring to Vegas as an addition to the Hawaiian isles—with its paper umbrellas, wicker chairs covered with “aloha” prints and native wall art.
 The menu is packed with Hawaiian specialties such as oxtail soup, Loco Moco, Spam Musubi and rice bowls.
-You’re going to feel like "'ohana", family, in no time when you take a seat at this spot beloved by locals and visitors alike.
+You’re going to feel like ‘ohana (family) in no time when you take a seat at this spot beloved by locals and visitors alike.

-Lotus of Siam at Red Rock Casino Resort Spa is headed by Penny Chutima, a second-generation restaurateur and daughter of James Beard Award-winning chef Saipin Chutima, and Lou Abin, a seasoned local hospitality veteran.
+Lotus of Siam at Red Rock Casino Resort Spa, about 20 minutes west of the Strip, is headed by Penny Chutima, a second-generation restaurateur and daughter of James Beard Award-winning chef, Saipin Chutima, and Lou Abin, a seasoned local hospitality veteran.
 The longtime beloved restaurant offers northern Thai cuisine that features Bangkok-style recipes like softshell crab, Chilean seabass and chicken lollipops.

 ShangHai Taste is known for its xiao long bao, but you’ll find more than just delicious dumplings at this beloved Chinatown eatery.
 Its menu of Shanghai-centric street food also offers a variety of soups and fried rice plates, as well as tasty bites like scallion pancakes and sweet and sour pork ribs.
-But because it’s a favorite for those dumplings, they should find their way onto your order, too!
+Still, those dumplings are a must-order—they’ve earned their reputation for a reason.

-Lamaii, a quick Chinatown favorite from esteemed sommelier and owner Bank Atcharawan, is modern Thai in every sense of the word.
+Lamaii, from esteemed sommelier and owner, Bank Atcharawan, is modern Thai in every sense of the word.
 Its sleek and eye-catching design includes a wine cellar with floor-to-ceiling windows, and the impressive selection can be seen throughout the dining room.
-The menu here is also forward-thinking, with inventive plates like Taro Crispy Rolls alongside tried-and-true favorites such as Drunken Noodles and Pad See Aew.
+The menu here is also forward-thinking, with inventive plates like Taro Crispy Rolls alongside tried-and-true favorites such as Drunken Noodles and Pad See Ew.

 Gäbi Coffee & Bakery is named after the Korean film “Gabi,” due to its tale of barista lovers and swindlers who plot to use coffee in their heist.
 That story should tell you that this coffee shop and bakery is anything but ordinary.
 Discover a unique interior with a greenhouse-like area and a 19th century-looking section with vintage hardware and Edison bulbs.
-Rising in popularity for its cakes, the bakery offerings are sure to please.
+This Asian-owned business is quickly gaining popularity for its cakes, with bakery offerings that are sure to please.

 A popular Japanese tapas bar, Izakaya Go offers sushi, appetizers and salads, and an assortment of grilled dishes such as grilled squid or eggplant with ginger.
 The restaurant features bamboo décor and a sushi bar and is open until 3 a.m. on weekends, making this a perfect late-night dining option.

-The interior of Hobak Korean BBQ is set to replicate the ’80s street style in Korea, even including feels from how Korean butchers used to allow customers to watch as they prepared meat.
+The interior of Hobak Korean BBQ is set to replicate the ’80s street style in Korea, including memories of how Korean butchers used to allow customers to watch as they prepared meat.
 So, when you visit, expect an authentic Korean BBQ experience with top-quality meat and ingredients.

-Grab your friends and take an unforgettable Asian American and Pacific Islander food tour.
-In between meals, make the most of your time in the Entertainment Capital of the World by catching some of Las Vegas’ incredible shows and events.
-Plus, don’t forget to check out all these free things to do in Vegas.
+Grab your friends and take an unforgettable Asian American and Pacific Islander food tour through Las Vegas restaurants.
+In between meals, make the most of your time in the Entertainment Capital of the World by catching one of the destination’s incredible residencies.
+Plus, don’t forget to check out budget hacks for scoring the best deals on your incredible getaway.